SoundaryaBaskaran/Ecommerce-Product-recommendation-System/README.md

 Title: Personalized Beauty Product Recommendations (Streamlit App)

-Description:
+### Description

-I designed and deployed a web application for personalized beauty product recommendations using various techniques.
-The application, named "Beauty Products," caters to users seeking tailored suggestions based on their preferences.
+I designed and deployed a web application, Beauty Products, for personalized beauty product recommendations.
+The app caters to users seeking tailored suggestions based on their preferences using various recommendation techniques.

-Key Features:
+### Key Features

-Multiple Recommendation Strategies:
+- Multiple Recommendation Strategies:

-Rating-based: Recommends items with high user ratings, providing a solid starting point for new users.
+  - Rating-based: Recommends items with high user ratings, ideal for new users.
-Content-based: Analyzes product attributes like brand, ingredients, and category to suggest similar items based on user preferences or item similarities.
+  - Content-based: Analyzes product attributes like brand, ingredients, and category to suggest similar items.
-Collaborative Filtering: Identifies users with similar purchase histories and recommends products they've enjoyed.
+  - Collaborative Filtering: Identifies users with similar purchase histories and recommends products they’ve enjoyed.
-Hybrid Approach: Combines the strengths of different recommendation methods for a more comprehensive and personalized experience.
+  - Hybrid Approach: Combines the strengths of different methods for a more personalized experience.
-Beautiful Interface: Streamlit framework was used to create a user-friendly and visually appealing interface.
+- Beautiful Interface: Created with the Streamlit framework for a user-friendly and visually appealing experience.

-Example: By entering a specific nail polish name, the system recommends other nail polishes based on various user and product attributes.
+- Example: By entering a specific product name (e.g., nail polish), the system recommends other similar items based on product attributes and user preferences.
-Additional Information (Optional):

 Briefly mention any specific libraries or frameworks used (e.g., pandas for data manipulation).
 Highlight the project's scalability and potential for further development with machine learning or deep learning techniques.